neelsoumya/ShinyDataSHIELD/README.md

 ## Introduction

-Shiny app for DataSHIELD omic data analyses
+Shiny app for DataSHIELD omic data analyses.
+DataSHIELD is a tool for privacy preserving analysis.

 ## Documentation